10/29/2020

 Chief Financial Officer

-Yeah.
-So I think from the numbers we're seeing and what we're seeing in the market, we're not seeing a lot of evidence of a contention.
-I think Asha spoke to probably seeing more in the lower acuity side as far as just of what we're seeing in the market as far as it's because of the lack, which is the difference in the kind of needs-based aspect of it, that there's a little bit more of a consumer discretionary good and therefore you're seeing a bit more of that, I'd say, in the front end.
-Whereas on the assisted living side, you're seeing very little of it.
-We've talked about this a bit, community fees, which is typically aligned with when you move in and are both kind of cover costs to move in as well as, you know, having testing, et cetera, to get your acuity level of care set up.
+Yeah, so I think from the numbers we're seeing and what we're seeing in the markets, we're not seeing a lot of evidence of – I think as Sean spoke to, you're probably seeing more on the lower acuity side as far as just of what we're seeing in the market as far as it's – because of the lack to the difference in the kind of needs-based aspect of it, that there's – it's a little bit more of a consumer discretionary good, and therefore you're seeing a bit more of that, let's say, in the front end, whereas on the assisted living side, you're seeing very little of it.
+We've talked about this a bit, community fees, which – It's typically aligned with when you move in and are both kind of covered costs to move in as well as, you know, having testing, et cetera, to get your acuity level of care set up.
 You're seeing some discounting of those.
-And so we've said the combination of community fees coming through RedPoll is that you have less people moving in on a -over-year basis.
-So you're seeing kind of community fees in total come down and also you're seeing some discounting.
-But in assisted living, importantly, you're not seeing discounting in care.
+And so we've said the combination of community fees coming through REV4 is that you've left people moving in on a year-over-year basis.
+So you're seeing community fees in total come down, and also you're seeing some discounting.
+And assisted living, importantly, you're not seeing discounting in care.
 And more of the residents we're seeing coming in, they're coming in because of the care.
 And so there isn't a lot of price competition there.
 Reputation is a huge factor.
 You saw some competition in general in the market through the supply cycle over the last couple of years, impact pricing.
 I'd say, you know, in the COVID environment, you're actually seeing a bit of that dissipate because more of the consumer residents are being attracted towards the better brand names and more well-known names in the market.
-So assisted living pricing is holding up, I'd say, pretty well, I guess, in the opening of March, given, you know, the steepness of the occupancy declines.
+So assisted living pricing is holding up, I'd say, pretty well, is that in the opening of March, given, you know, the steepness of the occupancy declines.

 speaker